GMOD/jbrowse-components/website/docs/user_guides/bookmark_widget.md

 ---
 id: bookmark_widget
-toplevel:true
+toplevel: true
-title: Using the bookmark widget
+title: Bookmark widget
 ---

+import Figure from '../figure'

 The "bookmark widget" can store lists of interesting regions that you might like to easily revisit.